kalbek/blog-app/README.md

 To use this project modify database.yml file at the development section to specify your database settings

 ### Run tests
-command to run: rails test:models
+command to run:
+- bundle install
+- bundle exec rspec

 ### Deployment